Mrunal Thakur

-Mrunal Thakur (born 1 August 1992) is an Indian actress who primarily works in Hindi films along with Telugu and Marathi films.
-She made her acting debut with the television soap opera Mujhse Kuchh Kehti...Yeh Khamoshiyaan (2012) and had her breakthrough with Kumkum Bhagya (2014–2016).
-For the latter, she won the ITA Award for Best Actress in a Supporting Role in 2015.
+Mrunal Thakur (born 1 August 1992) is an Indian actress who predominantly works in Hindi and Telugu films.
+Thakur is a recipient of several accolades including a Filmfare Award South, a Filmfare OTT Award, three SIIMA Awards and an ITA Award.

-Thakur made her Hindi film debut with Love Sonia (2018), and was next seen in the 2019 biographical films Super 30 and Batla House.
-Following a series of commercial failures, Thakur gained success with the Telugu romantic drama film Sita Ramam (2022).
+Thakur began her acting career in television, starring in the soap operas Mujhse Kuchh Kehti...Yeh Khamoshiyaan (2012) and Kumkum Bhagya (2014–2016), which earned her the ITA Award for Best Actress in a Supporting Role.
+Thakur made her Hindi film debut with Love Sonia (2018) and subsequently played the female lead in Super 30 (2019) and Batla House (2019), both of which were box-office successes.
+After a series of commercial failures, Thakur gained popularity with the successful Telugu romantic dramas Sita Ramam (2022) and Hi Nanna (2023).

 Early life

-Mrunal Thakur was born on 1 August 1992 in Dhule, Maharashtra.
-She did her schooling at St. Joseph's Convent School, Jalgaon, and at Vasant Vihar High School, Mumbai.
-Thakur left KC College before being able to graduate as she was pursuing television at the time.
+Mrunal Thakur was born on 1 August 1992 to a Marathi-speaking family in Dhule, Maharashtra.
+She attended St. Joseph's Convent School, Jalgaon, and Vasant Vihar High School, near Mumbai.
+Thakur left KC College without graduating as she was pursuing a television career at the time of studying.

 Career

-Television career (2012–2014)
+Early career and television (2012–2016)

-While attending college, Thakur signed a lead role as Gauri Bhosle opposite Mohit Sehgal in the Star Plus series Mujhse Kuchh Kehti...Yeh Khamoshiyaan.
+While attending college, Thakur landed a lead role as Gauri Bhosle opposite Mohit Sehgal in the Star Plus series Mujhse Kuchh Kehti...Yeh Khamoshiyaan.
 The show aired from 2012 to 2013.
 Later in 2013, Thakur appeared in an episodic appearance on the mystery thriller Har Yug Mein Aayega Ek – Arjun, in which she played a journalist named Sakshi Anand.

-In February 2014, Thakur signed Zee TV's soap opera Kumkum Bhagya, for which she began shooting the following month.
+In February 2014, Thakur was cast for Zee TV's soap opera Kumkum Bhagya, for which she began shooting the following month.
 The show, co-starring Sriti Jha, Shabir Ahluwalia, Arjit Taneja, and Supriya Shukla, started airing on 15 April, and saw Thakur portray Bulbul Arora Khanna, a woman who along with her elder sister (played by Jha) helps their mother (played by Shukla) run a marriage hall.
-The show received mostly positive to mixed reviews from critics in critical reception.
+The show received mostly positive to mixed reviews from critics.
 Thakur quit the show in January 2016.

 Thakur appeared as a Contestant on Box Cricket League 1 in 2014 and Nach Baliye 7 in 2015.
-In 2016, she performed dance in a special episode of &TV's SauBhagyalaxmi and had a Guest appearance in Tuyul & Mbak Yul Reborn.
-Her final appearance on TV was with the Indonesian serial Nadin, where she was seen as Tara, after which she took a retirement from television.
+In 2016, she danced in a special episode of &TV's Saubhagyalakshmi, and had a guest appearance in Tuyul & Mbak Yul Reborn.
+Her final appearance before she retired from television was on the Indonesian serial Nadin, where she played Tara.